Citrinate/BoosterManager/README.md

   `data`|`JObject`|The data taken directly from `source` with empty string values converted to `null`

   > **Note**
   > Pagination here is not supported.
-While `source` does support pagination for `data[listings]`, that information can be recreated using the Market History API.
+While `source` does support pagination for `data[listings]`, the plugin will automatically combine all pages into one such that `data[listings]` contains all active listings for the bot.
 </details>

 <details>